How to Buy Santander Shares in 2023

 Santander Shares | Dividends

-Another aspect you might want to look at if you want to invest in Santander is its stock dividends.
-The last dividend paid by Banco Santander to its shareholders was paid on 2 November 2022 when the bank paid an interim cash dividend out of 2022 earnings of 5.83 euro cents per share.
+Another aspect that you could look at if you want to invest in Santander is the dividends on its shares.
+The last dividend paid by Banco Santander to its shareholders was distributed on November 2, 2023 when the bank paid an interim cash dividend of 8.10 euro cents per share, 39% more than a year before.

 Interested in discovering what else there is to trade?
 Click below to discover thousands of stocks and ETFs right here at your fingertips!
 Click the banner below to take you there: